 For the next few days, you should continuously check to make sure the roots and soil stay moistened and receive warmth and sunlight.
 If these steps are performed correctly, you should start to notice that the leaves are coming through and if they are healthy or not.
 It’s also possible for regrowth if a healthy leaf remains, the process would still be the same.

 Personally, we don’t find it worth the effort of trying to regrow microgreens.
 It can feel like a waste to throw out the remainders of your plants only after the few weeks of growing, but the chances of getting new microgreens are low and at such, it won’t save you money.
+Instead of throwing away the medium and any leftover seeds, you can place it in a compost and use it for gardening.

 Our recommendation is to grow from new seeds to ensure that you are getting the most value, healthy and nutritious microgreens.